pushkar2112/SAAR-IITP-Revamped/README.md

 * Some experience with CSS (depending on your work)

-#### NOTE: PHP and HTML share the same syntax so knowing either will be fine.
+#### NOTE: For this project since PHP usage is minimal, the syntax of PHP files resemble HTML.
 Also, SASS is similar to CSS but has a cleaner syntax (no braces and semicolon).
-Also, the styling code is written in SASS but transcribed into CSS by a live SASS compiler (We recommend ritwickdey.live-sass vscode extension)
+So, you can treat this project as an HTML/CSS project

 ### How to run
 1. Clone the `revamp2` branch of this repo in the `htdocs` folder in your XAMPP installation directory (generally, `C:\xampp` on Windows, `/opt/lampp` on Linux and `/Applications/XAMPP` on Mac OS X) using the command: